marcbouchenoire/dimmmensions/packages/dimmmensions/README.md

 ## Automation

-Dimensions are extracted from iOS with the `generate` command—using Xcode and Simulator.
+Dimensions are extracted from iOS and iPadOS with the `generate` command—using Xcode and Simulator.